 For a subset of edges, this coefficient is the proportion of existing edges to the maximum number of edges possible in that subset.
 It is used to quantify the normalized density of edges labeled as within-minority, within-majority, and inter-partition, as well as the whole network.
 Since the total number of edges remains the same during the adaptive rewiring, this coefficient gives an indication of how strongly each partition has attracted the new nodes into itself at every rewiring step.
 One can visually estimate the value of this coefficient by the density of each color in the subsets of the unserialized adjacency matrix.

 Results

 Discussion

-References

-Footnotes

-Tables

-Table 1